legendarycode3/mastering-html-css-course-exercises/README.md

 3. Class Selector **".class"**: Selects all elements with a specific class attribute, like, .intro { }  <br/>
+A class selector in CSS is a reusable tool that targets all HTML elements with a specific

 4. ID Selector **"#id"**: Selects a single element with a unique ID attribute, like, #firstname { } <br/>